mauleyzaola/one-click-jenkins-deployment/README.md

 ```
 Finally, don't forget to verify ssh host keys.
 Choose `Accept first connection` option from the dropdown and save.

+### Github Repositories Authentication

+**NOTE**: Consider that using a private key with username works just fine, only be careful to use a ssh url, instead of a https one.

+For instance: `https://github.com/mauleyzaola/reside-utils` should be configured as `git@github.com:mauleyzaola/reside-utils.git`

 ### Plugins

 * Basic Branch Build Strategies